 “Ron’s symptoms were rather advanced.
 We thought a CoreValve device would be an excellent option,” said cardiothoracic surgeon Mark Cunningham.

-The CoreValve Evolut platform is a self-expandable valve inserted into the heart without open-heart surgery.
+The CoreValve Evolut TAVR System is a self-expandable valve inserted into the heart without open-heart surgery.
 The valve is squeezed down to roughly the width of a pencil, and then inserted into the body, typically through a vein in the groin or upper chest.
 It’s then guided into the heart and deployed, where it expands to take over for the diseased valve.